JBerthelier/ParasiTE/README.md

 1) Remove of transcripts of gene-like TEs (transcripts of active TEs which are not involved in gene transcripts)
 2) Discrimination of intragenic and intergenic TEs
 3) Discrimination of intronic and exonic TEs
-4) Detection of TE-gene isoforms (TE-Gi) events
+4) Detection of TE-gene (TE-G) transcripts events
-5) Detection of alternative TE-gene isoforms (altTE-Gi) events
+5) Detection of alternative TE-gene (ATE-G) isoform events

 ![](https://github.com/JBerthelier/ParasiTE/blob/master/ParasiTE_steps_illustration.png)